sse-lnu/GCN-SAEroCon25/README.md

 ## Research Questions

-- **RQ1 — Effectiveness & Scaling** *(primary)*: how effectively does GNN-based mapping perform relative to non-graph baselines, and how does it scale?
+- **RQ1 — Effectiveness & Scaling** *(primary)*: How effectively does GNN-based mapping perform relative to non-graph baselines, and how does it scale?
-- **RQ2 — Dependency-graph contribution** *(secondary, still verifiable)*: what does the dependency graph contribute beyond textual features, and where does it help or hurt on a per-file basis?
+- **RQ2 — Dependency-graph contribution** *(secondary, still verifiable)*: What does the dependency graph contribute beyond textual features, and where does it help or hurt on a per-file basis?
-- **RQ3 — Design sensitivity**: how sensitive is the approach to modeling dependency types separately, aggregation depth, and edge direction?
+- **RQ3 — Design sensitivity**: How sensitive is the approach to modeling dependency types separately, aggregation depth, and edge direction?
-- **Mapping**: assign modules to source files, and evaluate against them if labels are available.

 ### RQ1 — Effectiveness & Scaling